-4.5 Personnel Security
+13 Personnel Security

-- Note 1: It is important to ensure personnel security is an integral part of the risk management process in the financial sector institution.
-It should be remembered that many aspects of ensuring personnel security are inextricably linked to other elements of the financial sector institution's security system, such as ensuring business continuity. - Note 2: Permissions to enter the premises of the financial sector institution are most often granted to employees of the organization (during their employment) and employees of service providers or suppliers or guests (as a result of mutual agreements or on an ad hoc basis).
-Physical access to subsequent security zones and the level of access to information about facilities, devices, installations and services can be used illegally and serve to disrupt the functioning of the financial sector institution or act to its detriment. - 4-15.
-The financial sector institution personnel are screened to reduce risks from insider threats.
-In particular, the financial sector institution: - a) verifies the identity of employees and job candidates on the basis of the submitted original documents (containing, e.g., names, surname, date of birth, address and photo the required details may differ from institution to institution);
+- Note 1: It is important to ensure personnel security is an integral part of the risk management process in the public institution.
+It should be remembered that many aspects of ensuring personnel security are inextricably linked to other elements of the public institution security system, such as ensuring business continuity. - Note 2: Permissions to enter the premises of the public institution are most often granted to employees of the organization (during their employment) and employees of service providers or suppliers or guests (as a result of mutual agreements or on an ad hoc basis).
+Physical access to subsequent security zones and the level of access to information about facilities, devices, installations and services can be used illegally and serve to disrupt the functioning of the public institution or act to its detriment.